The Theory of Producing

 phase compare to the

-liquid phase.
-This retained potential energy is called 'latent heat', and in the dry-saturated steam
+This retained and potential energy is called 'latent heat', and in the dry-saturated steam

 (steam at boiling point) this thermal energy can efficiently be

-different applications mainly within process heating.
-Superheated steam
+different applications mainly within for instance process heating.

 - on the other hand - is mainly used for high performance thermo-dynamic processes e.g.